vjkumar7797/vjkumar7797/README.md

 - 👋 Hi, I’m ZORO alias VIJAY
 - 👀 I’m interested in
-- 🌱 I’m currently learning ML using Microsoft Azure
+- 🌱 I’m currently working on SQL, Excel for Data Analysis, Tableau, POWER BI for Data Visualisation
-- 💞️ I’m looking to collaborate on ML Projects/Datascience Projects
+- 💞️ I’m looking to collaborate on ML Projects/Data Analytics Projects
 - 📫 How to reach me vjkumar7797@gmail.com

 <!---